-- 805.1 All driveways that intersect a Town highway must receive a permit from the Selectmen or their appointed representative, working in conjunction with the Road Agent as provided in RSA 236:13 as amended or such similar statute. - 805.1.1 Location of the driveway shall be determined by homeowner and the Selectmen or their designated agent. - 805.1.2 A property with more than six-hundred (600) feet of road frontage may be granted a second access at the discretion of the Selectmen or their designated agent. - 805.1.3 Accesses that enter the town road in two locations into a continuous driveway (circular) are prohibited. - 805.2 If the driveway intersects a State highway, then a permit must be obtained from the Department of Transportation under RSA 236:13.
+- 805.1 All driveways that intersect a Town highway must receive a permit from the Selectmen or their appointed representative, working in conjunction with the Road Agent as provided in RSA 236:13 as amended or such similar statute. - 805.1.1 Location of the driveway shall be determined by the homeowner and the Selectmen or their designated agent. - 805.1.2 A property with more than six-hundred (600) feet of road frontage may be granted a second access at the discretion of the Selectmen or their designated agent. - 805.1.3 Accesses that enter the town road in two locations into a continuous driveway (circular) are prohibited. - 805.1.4 Prior to issuing a permit, the issuer must consider any written recommendations of the local fire chief for fire department access, including width, vertical clearance, grade, suitability of road surface, bridges, dead-ends, and the ability to pass and turn around once in the driveway - 805.2 If the driveway intersects a State highway, then a permit must be obtained from the Department of Transportation under RSA 236:13.
 Amended 3/13/90